Dimensional reduction of dynamical systems on graphons: Acknowledgments

 \section{Acknowledgments}

 N.M. is supported in part by the NSF under Grant No.\,DMS-2204936, in part by JSPS KAKENHI under Grants No.\,JP21H04595, No.\,23H03414, No.\,24K14840, and No.\,24K030130, and in part by Japan Science and Technology Agency (JST) under Grant No.\,JPMJMS2021.
+During the preparation of this manuscript, the authors used U-M (University of Michigan) GPT 5.5 for language editing and assisting mathematical analyses.